geyana24-dev/product-analytics-capstone/README.md

 # Optical Retail Customer Analysis

 Capstone project in product analytics (Outpeer, 2026).
-Customer segmentation, retention, and an ML model predicting repeat visits.
+Customer segmentation, retention, and ML model predicting repeat visits.

 ## The problem

-I wanted to understand customer behavior at an optical retail chain: why customers don't come back, who actually drives revenue, and whether a repeat visit can be predicted from first-visit data alone.
+It was required to understand behavior of optical retail chain customer: why customers don't come back, who actually drives revenue, and whether a repeat visit can be predicted from first-visit data alone.
 The output is a Power BI dashboard, an ML model, and a set of recommendations.

 ## Data